27-Year-Old Defenseman – Minnesota Wild

 Jonathon Blum Contract Information:

-Signed a contract with Admiral Vladivostok of the KHL in August 2015.
+Signed a two-year contract extension with Admiral Vladivostok of the KHL in March 2016.

 Blum signed a one-year contract with the KHL's Admiral Vladivostok on Friday, Michael Russo of the Minneapolis Star Tribune reports.